porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 If none of these languages can be found, it will fall back to `en`.

-#### How it works
-The `<script>` tag points to a **< 1kb** sized file hosted on a CDN which has a browser detection for **IE11 and Edge<=18**.
-If the target browser is detected it requests another JS file which adds some HTML/CSS to the DOM and shows the Notification Banner.
-Though the Notification Banner is a kind of warning, the user should continue browsing the application.
-Therefor a session storage is defined to prevent popping up the banner again on route changes as long as staying on the same domain/subdomain and browser tab.

 #### Troubleshooting

 There always might be a case where something goes wrong.
 Here are some possible answers: